EXCLUSIVE-Angola's oilfield debts to energy majors hit $1 billion - sources | Headlines

 EXCLUSIVE-Angola's oilfield debts to energy majors hit $1 billion - sources

-An asset auction announced by Angola on June 14, the sources added, is tied to its previously unreported failure to pay so-called cash calls to which it is contractually bound in order to maintain the fields.
-"Sonangol has been unable to meet its financial requirements in some of the blocs most needing investment," a banking source told Reuters, adding the international firms had in some cases taken Angola's share of production in lieu of declaring a formal default to avoid confronting the host country.
+The magnitude of the debt, built up over several years, is a sign of deepening financial woes at state oil giant Sonangol, one of Africa's largest companies, due to underinvestment in declining offshore fields that worsened during the COVID-19 pandemic.
+It comes as global companies rethink their presence in high-cost ventures worldwide in order to meet their climate targets more quickly and could make Angola -- with its ageing and complex offshore fields -- a less attractive prospect.

-Angola has accumulated around $1 billion in debt to western oil companies operating its oilfields, with the bill prompting the African country's recently launched sale of stakes in its flagship offshore blocs, three industry sources told Reuters.
-The magnitude of the debt, built up over several years, is a sign of deepening financial woes at state oil giant Sonangol, one of Africa's largest companies, due to underinvestment in declining offshore fields which worsened during the COVID-19 pandemic.
+Angola has accumulated around $1 billion in debt to Western oil companies operating its oilfields, with the bill prompting the African country's recently launched sale of stakes in its flagship offshore blocks, three industry sources told Reuters.
+The magnitude of the debt, built up over several years, is a sign of deepening financial woes at state oil giant Sonangol, one of Africa's largest companies, due to underinvestment in declining offshore fields that worsened during the COVID-19 pandemic.

 It comes as global companies rethink their presence in high-cost ventures worldwide in order to meet their climate targets more quickly and could make Angola -- with its ageing and complex offshore fields -- a less attractive prospect.
 An asset auction announced by Angola on June 14, the sources added, is tied to its previously unreported failure to pay so-called cash calls to which it is contractually bound in order to maintain the fields.